Lifecycle Events

 User disconnected

-When a user session ends—either due to prolonged inactivity, switching away from the app, or explicitly exiting—the Senza platform triggers a userdisconnected event.
-This event signals that the current session is no longer active and that your app should begin cleaning up any associated resources.
+When a user session ends—either due to user inactivity, switching to a different app, calling the disconnect function, or the device being powered off—the Senza platform triggers a userdisconnected event.
+This event signals that the current session is no longer active.

 console.log("User disconnected.");